kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ~~~
 {: .bash}

-You should see quite a bit of output, hopefully resulting in a successful download and extraction
+You should see quite a bit of output, hopefully resulting in a successful download and extraction.
 ~~~
 <snip>